zankia/damas-core/1-Installation.md

 http://localhost:8090
 ```

 ##  Next steps
-Now that you have a running server you can read [[2 Getting Started]] to setup a Python, JavaScript or Shell client environment, and read [[3 API Reference]].
+Now that you have a running server you can read [[2 Connect]] to setup a Python, JavaScript or Shell client environment, and read [[3 API Reference]].

-In case you encounter difficulties during the installation process you could create an issue describing the problem in this repository and we will try to resolve it.
+In case you encounter some difficulties during the installation process you could create an issue describing the problem in this repository and we will try to solve it.